Bethphage seek a professional, knowledgeable and passionate volunteer to join our Board of Trustees

 If you have the expertise, enthusiasm and availability for the role we would encourage you to contact our chairman, Derek Lum or Chief Executive, Peter Loose for an informal discussion by telephone on 01743 272880 or email to firstname.lastname@example.org or email@example.com.
 Alternatively, you can submit an expression of interest here with a copy of your CV and a statement (no more than one page of A4) of why you are interested in becoming a Bethphage Trustee.

-We aim to consider all expressions of interest in the second week of January 2018 prior to our next board meeting.
-Thank you for your interest in these important roles.
+We aim to consider all expressions of interest prior to our next board meeting in April 2018.
+Thank you for your interest in this important role.